piwakawaka-2020/SpacePants-frontEnd/README.md

 | --- | --- | --- |
 | GET_HINT | hint | Gets a new hint for a human |

-## API

-Will figure this out when we understand how socket.io works

 ## DB

 ### GameData